jjasghar/chef-book/part3/08-knife.md

 root@chef-book:~#
 ```
 Holy crap that's a lot of stuff.
-I'm not going to go through each and every one, but if you saw it, then great you're ready to start.
-If not...well you might want to confirm chef is installed correctly on your vm.
+I'm not going to go through each and every one, but if you saw it, then you're ready to start.
+If not...well you might want to confirm Chef is installed correctly on your VM.

 knife.rb
 -------

-The [knife.rb](http://docs.opscode.com/config_rb_knife.html) file is the configuration file for using knife.
-Apropos right?
-Lets start setting one up, if you clicked on the link you'll see that there are a good amount of options, but let's go through the basic configurations you should keep with you.
-By the way let's start doing this in the  chef-book vm, but you could easyily do these same things on a Mac/Linux box too.
+The [knife.rb](http://docs.opscode.com/config_rb_knife.html) file is the configuration file for using `knife`.
+Apropos, right?
+Lets start setting one up.
+If you clicked on the link you'll see that there are a good number of options, but we'll go through the basic configurations you should set.
+By the way, let's start doing this in the chef-book VM, but you could easily do the same configuration on a Mac/Linux box too.
 ```bash
 root@chef-book:~# mkdir .chef
 root@chef-book:~# touch .chef/knife.rb